PaoloM/Fiona/README.md

 ## Release notes

+#### 04/23/21

+* Added passing server and port in the command line (-s server -p port) for situations where autodiscovery on the local class C does not work

 #### 04/18/21

 * Added the _Private Networks_ capability to allow for some scenarios where local connectivity is limited